himmAllRight/himmAllRight-source/content/post/virtio-3d-vms.md

 ## Setup

-Enabling virgil for a VM using virt-manager actually ended up be much easier that I expected it to be.
+Enabling virgil for a VM using virt-manager actually ended up be much easier that I had anticipated.
+Here is how to do it:

 ### Create a VM